khanmahmood1/Movie-Recommendation/README.md

 ## Important Note on File Size

-Due to size limitations on certain platforms, the comprehensive project files, especially the substantial `ratings.csv` dataset, cannot be directly uploaded.<br>
+Due to size limitations on GitHub platforms, the comprehensive project files, especially the substantial `ratings.csv` dataset, cannot be directly uploaded.<br>
-However, you can still explore and run the entire project by downloading the provided zip file from the GitHub repository.
+However, you can still explore and run the entire project by downloading the provided zip file from the my GitHub repository.

 ## Project Components